 Telescopic springs are wound differently for different mounting positions (horizontal or vertical), their extension (Lmax horizontal or Lmax vertical) depending on size.
-Please select the desired spring from our catalog and be sure to specify in your order whether you want H or V, so that we will make the right type of spring.
+Please select the desired spring from our catalog and be sure to specify the mounting position on your inquiry, so that we will make the right type of spring.

-- Horizontal mounting position: telescopic springs designed for horizontal use have greater overlap of coils than springs for vertical use to avoid “sagging”.
+Horizontal & diagonal mounting positions: Telescopic springs designed for horizontal use have greater overlap of coils than springs for vertical use to avoid “sagging”. *Horizontal mounting position: Telescopic springs designed for horizontal use have greater overlap of coils than springs for vertical use to avoid “sagging”.
 The larger diameter should be where most chips occur.

-- Vertical and diagonal mounting position: due to the high extension forces involved, these springs (which act against the force of gravity) require greater extended length than horizontal telescopic springs.
-The larger diameter should be at the top.
+Vertical mounting position: These springs have greater extended length than horizontal springs.
+The larger diameter (D2) should be at the top/higher mounting position.
 This avoids dirt from falling into the coils and has a self-cleaning effect.

 Centering should be provided at the ends of the springs to allow these to turn.
 The springs must be able to move freely and must not be fixed.
 The mounting sleeve and centering flange are not normally supplied with the springs.
 These flanges can be supplied as optional accessories.